jobindj/viva-workshop/docs/2-3-git-basic-workflow.md

 ## Getting an Intuition

-In this section and the next, you will learn how to make commits in your local repo.
-Before we go into details, it is helpful to get a bigger picture of the workflow by visualizing a git workflow for collaborative development.
-Try the following steps on http://git-school.github.io/visualizing-git/
+In this section and the next, you will learn how to make commits in your local repo and make them available on the remote repo.
+Before we go into details, it is helpful to get an overview of the git workflow by visualizing a git workflow for collaborative development.

-This page is embedded below if you prefer to stay on this page
+Try the following steps one by one on http://git-school.github.io/visualizing-git/ _(This page is embedded below if you prefer to stay on this page)_

 ```
 git commit -m "Femur Mesh"